anthonylangsworth/OrderBot/README.md

 This bot aims to fix that.
 It receives BGS data from the [Elite Dangerous Data Network (EDDN)](https://eddn.edcd.io/) and creates a list of suggestions based on an admin-specified minor faction(s) to support and star system-specific goals.
 This allows the bot to produce specific and useful suggestions, unlike the websites mentioned above.

-This project is not intended to replace squadron officers, although it can be used that way, or existing tools like those mentioned above.
+This bot is not intended to replace squadron officers, although it can be used that way, or existing tools like those mentioned above.
 For example, it will not give graphs of influence history like Inara or Elite BGS.
 However, it can save time and increase accuracy by automating much of the work.

 ## Use